 4. Be a Guest Blogger

 Being a guest blogger can also help generate leads.
-Doing this can help you get noticed.
+Doing this can help you get noticed as freelance writers.
 The great thing is that many of these bloggers already have a huge following and they often have big clients who frequently visit their sites.
 If their followers or clients appreciate your guest writing, they might reach out and offer to help you.

 This is the main reason why you need to make sure you’re writing to the very best of your ability, regardless of where it’s posted, You never know who might be watching or who might be on the lookout for new talent to hire.
 Even if you don’t get contacted, you could be invited back to do another post, which could lead to you eventually being employed by someone else.

 The freelance writing industry is similar to other industries when it comes to events and get-togethers.
 These are face to face events where most people in the business come together.
 This is a great place to make friends and get some leads.
 It’s also a place where you could potentially make connections with new clients or some of the big wigs of freelancing.

 If you’ve never been to these, try talking to some of the other people in your online groups, so you know exactly what to expect.
 Not only do you want to go along with the theme, but it probably wouldn’t be a bad idea to take your information and some samples of your work.

 Don’t always consider everyone competition!
 You should befriend other freelancers, as they aren’t usually out to get you and you guys can share tips and help each other get more leads.

 One thing to remember is that different freelancers are going to have different areas of expertise.
 If you meet some that write about the same things you do, they might be able to give you some fantastic leads or potential clients.